rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 Before writing this report, I had to gauge the landscape of research on people's attitudes towards human gene-editing.
 To do this, I came up with a list of search terms that I thought might be useful.

-Despite this list, I only ended up formally searching for "human gene editing survey" on OpenAlex and for "attitudes towards human gene-editing" on Google.
+Despite the many terms on this list, I only ended up formally searching for "human gene editing survey" on OpenAlex and for "attitudes towards human gene-editing" on Google.

 By "formally searching", I mean that for these searches, I recorded my search process (see OpenAlex Queries and Google Queries).
 The rest of my searches were conducted on CrossRef or included terms and chains of links that I cannot recall.

 My rationale for "formally" outlining some of my search processes is to allow others to reproduce my search results and to give them a well-defined path to finding research on people's attitudes towards human gene-editing.
-I imagine there are likely other benefits from me outlining my search processes.
+I imagine there are likely other benefits from me outlining my search processes that I am missing.

 I began by searching for "human gene editing survey" on OpenAlex for years in the interval [2016, 2021].

-I did not include results from the search that I thought weren't especially relevant to people's attitudes towards human gene-editing[^not-useful], but made the initial mistake of including many results that just discussed the ethics of human gene-editing, but didn't include much on people's attitudes towards human gene-editing.
+I did not include results from the search that I thought weren't especially relevant to people's attitudes towards human gene-editing[^not-useful], but made the initial mistake of including many results that only discussed the ethics of human gene-editing, but didn't include much on people's attitudes towards human gene-editing.

 After my OpenAlex search, I searched for "attitudes towards human gene-editing" on Google and looked at the first 3 pages of results (this means clicking "More Results" 2 times) on FireFox.